 I qualified as a solicitor in 1995 and have spent my career working in family law.
 Over this time I have gained experience in all areas of family law, but now focussing on the financial aspects of divorce and family breakdown such as property, maintenance and including cases involving a family business or assets overseas.
-I have a particular interest in cases concerning pensions on divorce, having acted for clients with significant pension funds either in the public sector / uniformed services or with private companies, and I have recently completed a Resolution accreditation in this field.
+I have a particular interest in cases concerning pensions on divorce, having acted for clients with significant pension funds either in the public sector / uniformed services or with private companies, and hold the professional accreditation with https://resolution.org.uk/ for pensions advice on divorce.

 In addition, I often advise parents with regard to the living arrangements for their children after separation.
 This includes arrangements for the children to spend time with both parents, and with a particular specialism in children cases with an international element.
 Having previously served on the Home Office panel of solicitors for international child abduction cases, I have niche experience acting for parents in Hague Convention cases and in “relocation” applications where one parent seeks to move overseas.